Its Supersonic! – But it’s complicated

 RASC Victoria Centre: Dave Payne &emdash; Cygnus Loop with Shock-Fronts

-Of More of importance is likely the density and nature of the ISM medium the these supersonic particles.
+Of more of importance is likely the density and nature of the ISM medium the these supersonic particles.
 Although in reality what we have is a particle leaving the star and entering a rarefied sea of relatively stationary other particles.
 Nonetheless, I think is useful to think of the supersonics particles like a supersonic jet travelling through air.
 You will note the jet plane at right, that represents our particle moving supersonically, generates a conical shock wave in the medium of air it is travelling through.
 As it turns out, the shape of the shock wave (the angle formed to the leading edges of the plane itself) is dependent on the speed of the plane, but also the density and other properties (including sonic velocity) of the material it is travelling through.
 The density and composition of the ISM that our supersonic particles travels through will not at all be homogeneous, so it is not a stretch of the imagination that the tendrils form as sort of conics in the wake of many supersonic particles.

 Unlike our jet plane which is provided with thrust as it travels, our supersonic particles only have the momentum they were imparted with at the supernova explosion.
 Although rarefied, the particles will experience increasing drag as it gathers more and more ISM into its shock wave.
 Eventually, some of the supersonic particles will slow down and stop, leaving their shock fronts to slowly dissipate under subsonic conditions.

-One last complicated factor is that these shock waves are truly density waves and as they travel, they are subject to reflections as well as interference with other shock waves.
 This all adds to the intricate patterning we see in these supernova remnant images.
 If you look closely, you will see, outside of the tendrils a vestige of particles that essentially form the initial supersonic shock front and fainter Ha emissions that have left the interstellar tendrils behind.
 This front is of various intensity and distance out from the centre, depending largely upon the density (and level of drag) they have experienced on their travels.
 The background of the Cygnus Loop indicates that this supernova actually took place within a molecular cloud – evident in the very weak background emissions further out still.
 You may not that within the centre of the SNR donut and within its two caps, these emissions are largely absent with the material now supersonically swept to form the tendrils.

 Finally, one does not have to capture the whole of the Cygnus Loop to use it as a target.
 There are multiple areas of the Loop that create beautiful “star scapes”.
 The ones I show here have been cropped from the initial mosaic…